 If a business makes both exempt supplies and taxable supplies, it is said to be 'partially exempt'.
 The amount of input tax it may reclaim will be restricted to that related to its taxable supplies.
-There are two methods set out in regulations to calculate this amount:
+There is one method specifically mentioned in the legislation to calculate this amount, i.e. the average method.
+It is arguable that the direct attribution method can also be used according to the interpretation of the legislation.

-Method 1 (Average method)
+Average method